LibrariesHacked/librarieshacked.github.io/_posts/2014-07-07-wordpress-security.md

 ##### Don't allow WordPress login to reveal any secrets

 If you go to a WordPress login page, type in your username with an incorrect password what message does it give?
-It will probably be something like:
+It may be something like:

 **ERROR: The password you entered for the username admin is incorrect**